loleik/lolei.uk/README.md

 # lolei.uk
-Code for my website, minus the images
+Code for my website, minus the images.
+This is in preperation for containerizing the website to some degree.